Ed94/gencpp/Readme.md

 Interface :``

 * def_attributes
-  * *This is preappened right before the function symbol, or placed after the class or struct keyword for any flavor of attributes used.*
+  * *This is pre-appended right before the function symbol, or placed after the class or struct keyword for any flavor of attributes used.*
   * *Its up to the user to use the desired attribute formatting: `[[]]` (standard), `__declspec` (Microsoft), or `__attribute__` (GNU).*
 * def_comment
 * def_class